jiachen247/llvm-sauce/README.md

 #### LLVM Compiler (llc)
 You can use `llc` by running the following:
 ```
 $ node ./dist/index.js program.js -o program.ll
 $ llc program.ll -O3  -o program.s
 $ g++ --std=c++11 -no-pie program.s -o program
 $ ./program
 ```

-Note you can specify `-O1` to `-O3` to specify the llc optimization level.
+You can specify `-O1`, `-O2`, or `-O3` to specify the llc optimization level.

 ## Development Guide
-In this section, we detail some of the application specific to help anyone get started on the project.
+In this section is some information that might be helpful for developers who want to contribute to the project.

 ### Application Structure
-The `./src` folder is layout in the following way:
+The `./src` folder is laid out in the following way:

 ```
 ├── codegen